jeffrey-cochran/sampler/README.md

 # Sampler
-A simple tool for sampling B-spline coefficients distributed as Gaussian Random Fields.
+A simple tool for sampling B-spline coefficients distributed as Gaussian Random Fields, subject to constraints.